 This model keeps the needs of the learner a priority as they navigate whichever ‘line’ they are on; providing appropriate differentiation and personalisation.
 It is impossible to include everything we provide or offer, but this aims to show the wide range of opportunities and support available to our young people.

-Our curriculum offers opportunities for learning in a wide variety of areas, at an appropriate level, depending on the pupils’ age and ability.
-We also make use of ‘Learning Powers’ across the curriculum to develop an individual’s ability to reflect on their learning and build a wider range of skills to enable and encourage them to succeed.
-All possible efforts are made to reduce the barriers to learning which are presented through varying levels of complex learning difficulty, autism, ADHD, challenging behaviour and an inability to communicate effectively.
+Our curriculum offers opportunities for learning in a wide variety of areas, at an appropriate level, depending on the pupils’ age and ability and their pathway through school.
+We continue to focus on our ‘Learning Powers’ throughout the curriculum to develop an individual’s ability to reflect on their learning and build a wider range of skills to enable and encourage them to succeed.
+You can see the Learning Powers ‘line’ runs through the centre of the map.

-The curriculum covers 6 areas:
+The Map covers 6 areas or ‘lines’:

 The ‘Learning Powers’ that all staff encourage the pupils to think about are: